Permanent Representative of the Maldives to the United Nations

 The permanent representative of Maldives to the United Nations is the leader of the Maldives' diplomatic mission to the United Nations.
 (Note: For a limited time, the Maldives had an embassy in Washington, D.C.
 It has an American Center in Malé.)
-It is customary that the permanent representative also be dually accredited as an ambassador to the United States of America.
+It was customary that the permanent representative also be dually accredited as an ambassador to the United States of America.
 Since May 2024, the incumbent is Ali Naseer Mohamed.

 List of permanent representatives

 These are the list of permanent representatives: